vmware/guest-introspection-nsx/README.md

   * Network connection monitoring (TCP and UDP)

 ### Dependencies
-Guest Introspection for VMware NSX requires libnetfilter_queue, libnetfilter_conntrack and netfilter kernel modules.
+Guest Introspection for VMware NSX requires libnetfilter_queue, libnetfilter_conntrack and netfilter kernel modules and libglib-2.0.

 ### Availabiltiy
 Guest Introspection for VMware NSX is available on the following Linux distributions and versions: